 - Prior to a resident's transfer to and/or from another health or social care facility, an assessment for infection risk must be undertaken.
-This ensures appropriate placement of the resident. - Transfer documentation, e.g. an Inter-health and social care infection control (IHSCIC) transfer form (see Appendix 1) or patient passport, must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
+This ensures appropriate placement of the resident. - Transfer documentation, e.g. a patient passport or an 'Inter-health and social care infection control transfer Form' (available to download at www.infectionpreventioncontrol.co.uk), must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
 Refer to the 'Patient placement and assessment for infection risk Policy for Care Home settings'. - There are no special transport requirements.

-10. Information for residents, family and visitors
+Information for residents, family and visitors